Estonia–Russia relations: Withdrawal of Russian troops 1991–95

 As the propaganda war and negotiations dragged on, Estonia, Latvia and Lithuania gained international support for their position on troop withdrawal at a July 1992 summit of the CSCE in Helsinki.
 The final communiqué called on Russia to act "without delay... for the early, orderly and complete withdrawal" of foreign troops from the Baltic states.
 Resolutions also were passed in the United States Senate in 1992 and 1993 linking the issue of troop withdrawals to continued United States aid to Russia.

 Yet, Estonian and Russian negotiators remained deadlocked throughout 1993.
 At several points, President Yeltsin and other Russian officials called an official halt to the pullout, but the unofficial withdrawal of forces continued.
 By the end of 1992, about 16,000 troops remained.
 A year later, that number was down to fewer than 3,500, and more than half of the army bases had been turned over to Estonian defense officials.
 The Estonian and Russian sides continued to disagree, primarily over the pace of Russia's withdrawal from the town of Paldiski, on the northern coast some thirty-five kilometers west of Tallinn.
 The Soviet navy had built a submarine base there that included two nuclear submarine training reactors.
 Russian officials maintained that dismantling the reactor facility would take time; Estonia demanded faster action along with international supervision of the process.

 It was not until 31 August 1994 that the last Russian troops left Estonia, as Presidents Boris Yeltsin and Lennart Meri had signed an agreement on 26 July 1994 for the complete withdrawal of Russian troops.
 The last Russian warship, carrying ten T-72 tanks, departed in August 1994.
 However, Russia was to retain control of the reactor facility in Paldiski until September 1995.
 On 30 September 1995 the decommissioning of the Paldiski nuclear base was completed.

 Controversies

+1939–40 controversy

 During Perestroika, the reassessment era of Soviet history in USSR, in 1989 the USSR condemned the 1939 secret protocol between Nazi Germany and itself that had led to the invasion and occupation of the three Baltic countries.
 The collapse of the Soviet Union led to the restoration of the Republic of Estonia's sovereignty (See History of Estonia: Regaining independence.)

 According to the Government of Estonia, the European Court of Human Rights, EU, USA Estonia remained occupied by the Soviet Union until restoration of its independence in 1991 and the 48 years of Soviet occupation and annexation was never recognized as legal by the Western democracies.